mcanever/accor-tracking-decorator/README.md

     autoDecorate: true,

-    /* Let the script take care of detecting Google Analytics Linker Param and Client ID This will result in the parameters _ga and gacid being added to the links */
+    /* Let the script take care of detecting Google Analytics Linker Param and Client ID This will result in the parameters _ga and gacid being added to the links. false by default
+     */
     handleGoogleAnalytics: true,